GLBRC/delila/README.md

         position :  base pair position of site

     example:
-    NC_007493.2     RSP_4324_1682   forward 1682
+    NC_007493.2   site_1   forward   409225

-    where NC_007493.2 is a R.sphaeroides chromosome name RSP_4324_1682 is the name
+    where NC_007493.2 is a R.sphaeroides chromosome name site_1 is the name
     forward is the strand
-    1682 is the base position of the site
+    409225 is the base position of the site

     To run delila and create a logo:

-    delila_pipeline.py -g rhodo_genome.gbff -l -45 -r -25 -t rhodo_sites_for_delila.txt
+    delila_pipeline.py -g Rsphaeroides_GenBank.gbff -l -10 -r -10 -s Location_File_Example.txt

-Running Individual Delila programs
+Running individual Delila programs
 ----------------------------------

     It is possible to run each C program on it's own outside of the pipeline.
-    To show a programs help, just run the program without any parameters.
+    To show a program's help, just run the program without any parameters.
     This is not recommended as the pipeline aims to reduce the complexity of Delila programs.
 If you desire to do this, read the help for each program and refer to the original delila website for detailed information.